The Pitfalls of Managing Your Own Support Workers

 • Complying with all parts of employment law

-Sole traders don’t remove all responsibility either.
-You still need to do due diligence — and you may be held responsible if something goes wrong under Fair Work or NDIS guidelines.
+Engaging sole traders doesn’t remove all responsibility either.
+You still need to do due diligence, and you may be held responsible if something goes wrong under Fair Work or NDIS guidelines.
+See the NDIS self-management guidelines for what this involves in practice.

 You’ll need to manage: